 This will help you know what to look for -- but you'll still need to know where to look.
 Below are common ways you can learn more about companies and find opportunities.

 Targeted resources will be key to finding an internship that’s right for you.
 There are several MIT programs and resources that can help you, and a handful of external search engines like iNet to check out, too.
 Review our Internship Search Resources to find opportunities that match your interests, skills, and professional values.

 Whether you know exactly what you want for your professional life or you're still exploring multiple career paths, these Job Search Resources and recommendations are sure to help you focus on next steps.
 Take a look at various events and workshops, industry and occupation guides, and job posting databases targeted to the needs and interests of MIT students.

-You can conduct informational interviews with employees at your desired companies to learn about their organizational culture and show your interest in working for their organization.
+You can conduct informational interviews with people to learn about where they work and what they do.
 Further develop job or internship leads by networking with friends, professors, and especially MIT alumni.